zetxqx/gateway-api-inference-extension/docs/proposals/002-api-proposal/proposal.md

 type InferencePoolSpec struct {
         // ModelServerSelector uses label selection to watch model server pods
         // that should be included in the InferencePool.
-ModelServers should not
-        // be with any other Service or InferencePool, that behavior is not supported
-        // and will result in sub-optimal utilization.
         ModelServerSelector map[string]string `json:"modelServerSelector,omitempty"`
 }
 ```